 Two things are necessary to create accessible PDFs from a source file.

-- Firstly, making the source document using a relevant software application and all accessibility best practices.
+- First, make the source document using a relevant software application and all accessibility best practices.

 - Secondly, the file should be exported to PDF while preserving the original file’s accessibility features.